-New playground alert!
-COMO Adventure Grove playground at the Singapore Botanic Gardens Gallop Extension is open!
-Sprawling Banyan tree structure to climb, winding slides, and swings!
+COMO Adventure Grove playground at the Singapore Botanic Gardens Gallop Extension has a fun Banyan tree climbing structure, slides, and swings!

-COMO Adventure Grove playground at the new Gallop extension of Singapore Botanic Gardens is the newest free outdoor park playground where kids can connect with nature.
-Here’s what kids can expect when they visit this amazing new playground!
+COMO Adventure Grove playground at the new Gallop extension of Singapore Botanic Gardens is one of our favourite free outdoor park playgrounds where kids can connect with nature.
+Here’s what kids can expect when they visit the COMO Adventure Grove playground!

 New biophilic playground